Ynet.dev

 • built-in debug console, supporting colored output

-• meaningful typeOf( var ) where null is "null" and "Ynet" is "string"
+• meaningful typeOf(var) where null = "null" and [] = "array"

 • compact HTML tree notation